umbraco/UmbracoDocs/10/umbraco-cms/reference/management/models/contenttype.md

 ### .Id

-Gets the unique `ContentType` Id as a `Int`, this ID is based on a Database identity field, and is therefore not safe to reference in code which are moved between different instances, use Key instead.
+Gets the unique `ContentType` Id as an `Int`, this ID is based on a Database identity field.
+It's not safe for code referencing across different instances, use Key instead.

 ### .Key